 \section{Benchmark of Algorithms on Sampling from Spike-and-Slab Posterior}

-As the spike-and-slab prior can be written as a special case of $l_1$-ball prior, we compare the computational efficiency using the Hamiltonian Monte Carlo (henceforth named the $l_1$-ball-HMC) with the one using the stochastic search variable selection algorithm [henceforth named the SSVS, \cite{george1995stochastic}].
+As the spike-and-slab prior can be written as a special case of $l_1$-ball prior, we compare the computational efficiency using the Hamiltonian Monte Carlo (henceforth named the $l_1$-ball-HMC) with the one using the Gibbs sampling algorithm [henceforth named the SS-Gibbs].
 The latter is implemented as a Gibbs sampler that draws each variable inclusion indicator given the parameters and then draws the parameter given the indicators.

+{To clarify, for a linear model under a normal likelihood and conjugate priors for coefficients $\theta$ and variance $\sigma^2$, one could integrate out the values of $\theta$ and $\sigma^2$, and obtain a marginal posterior on $b_i=\mathbb{I}(\theta_i \neq 0)$ for $i=1,\ldots,p$.
+This leads to the stochastic search variable selection algorithm \citep{george1995stochastic}, which enjoys excellent mixing performance.
+On the other hand, since in this article we compare with the general class of spike-and-slab priors that (i) may not necessarily lead to posterior conjugacy, and (ii) may be used in non-linear models, we use the Gibbs sampler that updates all parameters $(\theta, \sigma^2)$ without any marginalization. }

 We use linear models $y \sim N(X\theta^0, \sigma^2I_n)$ with different $(n,p)$ and let the number of non-zeros $c_0$ to be $0.05p$.